lulunac27a/number-statistics-command-line-app/README.md

 # Number Statistics App in Command Line

 This app is a command-line application that generate statistics based on entered numbers.
+It returns minimum, first and last quartiles, median, mean, and standard deviation.